secretstartups/handbook/monitoring/index.html.md

 - TOC
 {:toc .hidden-md .hidden-lg}

-## GitLab.com Service Level Availability
+## GitLab.com Service Availability

-Service Level Availability (SLA) is the percentage of time during which the platform is in an available state.
+Service Availability is the percentage of time during which the platform is in an available state.
 Other states are _degraded_ and _outage_.

 Each of the _user facing_ services have two Service Level Indicators (SLI): the [Apdex] score, and the [Error rate].
 The Apdex score is generally a measure of the service performance (latency).